COSC1107-CT/pytomata-marker/README.md

 | [Ruff](https://docs.astral.sh/ruff/)             | Source code linting and formatting             |

 This project has been configured using uv to handle dependencies, etc.
-To use uv, ensure it is [installed](https://docs.astral.sh/uv/getting-started/installation/), and proceed to [usage](#usage).
+To use uv, ensure it is [installed](https://docs.astral.sh/uv/getting-started/installation/), clone this repository, and proceed through the [usage instructions](#usage).
-Otherwise, proceed to the next section.
+Otherwise, proceed through the next section.

 ### Manual Project Configuration